YoannDeb/SoftDesk/README.md

 # SoftDesk API

-SoftDesk API serves endpoints to consult and modify SoftDesk data designated for SoftDesk Front-end apps (Website, Android and IOS mobile apps)
+SoftDesk API serves endpoints to consult and modify SoftDesk data designated for SoftDesk Front-end apps (Website, Android and IOS mobile apps).
+SoftDesk is an app allowing users to submit projects and follow technical issues about them.

 ## Postman Documentation: